 Under Nian Nian’s leadership, the organization has expanded its reach, establishing produce distribution points across Calgary, all in strategic locations to ease access for seniors.

-hey not only source free produce from supermarkets but also utilize government funds to provide essential goods to the elderly low-income community.
+They not only source free produce from supermarkets but also utilize government funds to provide essential goods to the elderly low-income community.

 They often organize outdoor activities.